 Turning on my computer, a blog post in my Facebook feed caught my attention.
 Called Cigarettes, Shame and Self-Compassion, this quote grabbed me:

-I almost jumped out my chair.
+I almost fell off my chair.
 That was it!
 That was the feeling!

 I felt shame because it had not worked here.
-I felt shame because for whatever reason the therapists we've connected with haven't been a good fit for Derek.
+I felt shame because for whatever reason the therapists we had so far connected with hd not been a good fit for my husband.
 I felt shame because we were done with living in our current location.

 I felt ashamed to say goodbye.